Azure/iotedge/doc/ModuleStartupOrder.md

 Modules that do not have a `priority` value specified will be started in a non-deterministic order and will be assigned a priority of 4294967295 which indicates the lowest possible priority.
 Edge Agent will trigger the creation of these modules after all modules with a higher priority have been created.

-**It must be noted that module boot ordering will initially not be supported for the Kubernetes execution mode of IoT Edge.**
+**Please note that Kubernetes mode of IoT Edge does not support module startup order priorities.**

 ## __Example__